 |GetType||Gets the Type of the current instance.
 (Inherited from Object.)|

 |MemberwiseClone||Creates a shallow copy of the current Object.
 (Inherited from Object.)|

 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

-The FormView control raises the ItemUpdating event when an Update button (a button with its CommandName property set to "Update") within the control is clicked, but before the FormView control updates the record.
-This allows you to provide an event-handling method that performs a custom routine, such as HTML encoding or validating the values of a record before updating it in the data source, whenever this event occurs.
+The DetailsView control raises the ItemUpdating event when an Update button (a button with its CommandName property set to "Update") within the control is clicked, but before the DetailsView control updates the record.
+This allows you to provide an event handler that performs a custom routine, such as HTML-encoding the values of a record before updating it in the data source, whenever this event occurs.

-A object is passed to the event-handling method, which allows you to determine the value of an optional command argument sent to the FormView control and to indicate whether the update operation should be canceled.
+A object is passed to the event handler, which allows you to determine the value of an optional command argument sent to the DetailsView control and to indicate whether the update operation should be canceled.
 To determine the value of the command argument, use the CommandArgument property.
 To cancel the update operation, set the Cancel property to true.
-If you need to access the original key field values for the record being updated, use the Keys property.
-The original non-key field values can be accessed by using the OldValues property.
-Updated values (which include updated key field values, if you allow the user to edit key fields) are accessed using the NewValues property.
+You can also read or modify the new values entered by the user by using the Keys and NewValues properties.
+The Keys property contains the key fields, while the NewValues property contains the non-key fields.
+If you need to access the original non-key field values, use the OldValues property.

 For more information about handling events, see Consuming Events.

-For a list of initial property values for an instance of the class, see the FormViewUpdateEventArgs constructor.
+For a list of initial property values for an instance of the class, see the DetailsViewUpdateEventArgs constructor.